FarhanBud/used-cars-showroom-data_python/README.md

 🛠️ Requirements

-Python 3.13.5 or Newer
+Python 3.6 or newer (tested on Python 3.13.5)

 Works on Windows, Linux, or macOS terminal

 No extra libraries required (only built-in Python sys).

-🚀 How to Run

-📂 Project Structure
-farhanbud-garage/
-├── usedcars   # Main Python file
-└── README.md             # This documentation
+         # This documentation